SergeyNowitzki/OtusNetDesign/README.md

 L1 type for Leafs allows us to avoid an overwhelming number of routes in a routing table.
 In this case Leafs will receive only defoult routes from Spines.
 As far as Spine switches are connected with each other in a single broadcast domain through Switch it allows exchange routing information between all L2-type devices.
 A network infrastructure can be easily scaled up.

 If we consider to use IS-IS in spine/leaf two-layer architecture implementation within one POD without using interconnection between Spines switches we have to apply L2-type to all Clos devices.
 This is step also provides us opportubity to recieve more specific prefixes from all devices to use routing domain more flexible.
-All Leafs switches will be in the
+All Spine/Leafe switches will be in the different Areas to control size of the IS-IS topological database.
+The topological information is not shared between administrative domains, only reachability information is shared.
+Following this design allows us to avoid escaping a big impact in the overall network stabilityan because of unstable link or failure.

+---

+## Underlay.
+BGP
+###### iBGP
+###### eBGP